 Remember, successful puppy training requires patience, consistency, and love.
 With these tips in mind, you’re well on your way to raising a happy and healthy pup!

-When is the best time to start training a puppy?
+When is the right time to begin potty training my new puppy?

-How soon can I Begin potty training my new puppy?
+How soon can I begin obedience training with my puppy?